0xSe9ment4tionFau1t/EDR-detection-research/README.md

 - The most effective defensive response is not better regex — it is adding a telemetry layer (kernel ETW or call stack analysis) that operates independently of the parent-child relationship model.

 ---

-## Disclaimer

-This research was conducted entirely in an isolated home lab environment using self-hosted open-source tooling.
-No production systems were involved.
-The code and report are published for educational and defensive security purposes only.
 =======